01 of 10

 Guadeloupe is an intriguing French Caribbean island that has become increasingly popular with U.S. tourists in recent years thanks to some extremely affordable airfares from the Northeast.
 An archipelago comprised of five islands -- Basse-Terre, Grande-Terre, Marie-Galante, Les Saintes, and La Desirade -- Guadeloupe is easily explored by ferry or private boat, and each island reveals its own unique character and natural beauty.

-The Amerindian name for Guadeloupe is Karukera, meaning land of beautiful waters, and across this archipelago you'll find more 270 ocean and lagoon beaches, all of them public, and nearly all of them spectacular.
-Here's our picks for the best beaches on the five main islands of Guadeloupe:Continue to 2 of 10 below.
+The original name for Guadeloupe is Karukera, meaning land of beautiful waters, and across this archipelago you'll find more 270 ocean and lagoon beaches, all of them public, and nearly all of them spectacular.
+Here are some picks for the best beaches on the five main islands of Guadeloupe:Continue to 2 of 10 below.

 02 of 10